 When I turned 30 I was supported into self-employment by The Prince’s Trust where I was able to share my story to help other young people.
 Although my mental health was always a fine balance, I was always able to overcome any challenge in front of me to live the life I wanted.
 However, a couple of years ago I became very ill and was diagnosed with a condition called Endometriosis.
 I’ve had three surgeries in that time and live with daily chronic pain.
-I’m currently under the care of three different doctors.
-Each one has an average waiting time of 4-6 months and I’m currently into month 7 of a 10 month wait for health psychology.
-The frustration, isolation and fear of being left to my own thoughts and emotions got to me really badly.
+The frustration, isolation and fear of being left to my own thoughts and emotions left me feeling lost and isolated.
 It was then that I reached out to Lizzy to start our Myndr journey.

 You can email me email@example.com